ammar-tanwar/bloglearnbay/posts/the-7-best-data-science-project-ideas-to-get-hired-by-top-mncs.md

 A weighty data scientist position with a sky-kissing salary is the dream of all data science aspirants.
 With the increasing demand for data scientists across the world, nowadays, most professionals are getting updated with <a href="https://blog.learnbay.co/the-most-important-skills-of-data-science-to-master-in-2023" target="_blank">data science skills</a>.

 But do you know that very few percent of people are landing their dream job?
-And the most interesting fact is that most of them hold renowned universities or institutional certifications/ degrees.
+And the most interesting fact is that most of them hold renowned universities or institutional certifications/degrees.
 The only thing they lack is a recruiter's attention-grabbing **data science project** portfolio.

 Yes, this is the only thing that obstructs the success of a range of highly capable data science aspirants.